 For SU-MIMO beamforming, the steering matrix Qk is determined by the beamforming feedback matrix Vk that is sent back to beamformer by beamformee using the compressed beamforming feedback matrix(#4723) format as in 20.3.12.3.6 (Compressed beamforming feedback matrix).
 The feedback report format is described in 8.4.1.48 (VHT Compressed Beamforming Report field).

-For MU-MIMO beamforming, the receive signal vector in subcarrier k at beamformee i, , is shown in Equation (22-98), where denotes the transmit signal vector in subcarrier k for all beamformees, with being the transmit signal for beamformee i.
+For MU-MIMO beamforming, the receive signal vector in subcarrier k at beamformee u, , is shown in Equation (22-98), where denotes the transmit signal vector in subcarrier k for all beamformees, with being the transmit signal for beamformee u.

 where

-Hk,i is the channel matrix from the beamformer to beamformee i in subcarrier k with dimensions
+Hk,u is the channel matrix from the beamformer to beamformee u in subcarrier k with dimensions

-is the number of receive antennas at beamformee i
+is the number of receive antennas at beamformee u

-is the number of space-time streams transmitted to beamformee i
+is the number of space-time streams transmitted to beamformee u

-is a steering matrix for beamformee i in subcarrier k
+is a steering matrix for beamformee u in subcarrier k

 with dimensions

-Nu is the number of MU PPDU recipients (see 22.3.7 (Mathematical description of signals
+Nusers is the number of MU PPDU recipients (see 22.3.7 (Mathematical description of signals

 ))